phuang1024/phuang1024/no_java.md

 * Java lacks useful features.
 The OOP system is very powerful, but because of the lack of extra features, programming something is very difficult because only a limited set of tools are provided.
-On the other hand, Python is slow, but has many features, such as C integration, list comprehension, and running code dynamically, that makes the language superior due to the tools it provides.
+On the other hand, Python is slow but has many features, such as C integration, list comprehension, and running code dynamically, which makes the language superior due to the tools it provides.
 Java copied style and syntax from C++, but designed the language to be high level.
 If the purpose and features don't match, the language will not succeed.
 Strict static typing is a hindrance rather than an